wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 ### Raw tag

-The `raw` tag allows the output of Liquid code on a page without having it parsed and run.
+The `raw` tag allows the output of Liquid code on a page without having it parsed and implemented.
 This tag is useful for generating content that uses conflicting client-side syntax, such as Handlebars.

 ```xml
 Hello, {% raw %}{{ user.fullname }}.{% endraw %} Nice to meet you.